 Although we build it to be rugged enough for field use, your Mach1GTO is a precision instrument with very accurate worm and wheel adjustments.
 Please be careful if you place the mount on a flat surface, i.e. the ground or trunk of your car.
-The gear alignment may be affected if the R.A. and Dec. motor/gear box assemblies sustain undue lateral force.
+The gear alignment may be affected if the R.A. and Dec.
+Motor / Gear Box assemblies sustain undue lateral force.
 This is true of any fine instrument.
 We suggest that you transport and store the mount in a case or in a well-padded box.
-ALWAYS remove the mount from your pier or tripod before moving it or transporting it.
+ALWAYS disassemble the mount before moving it or transporting it.
 More damage can be done in a few careless seconds in transit than in many hours of normal operation.